HasithDasa/simulation-buildconf/ReadMe.md

 ##### Note

-Umbrello is used only for this diagram and it's not used anymore.
+"Umbrello" is used only for this diagram and it's not used anymore.

 #### 2) Activity Diagram of EnvireMars